JackieGH/cse15l-lab-reports/researching-commands.md

 Generates the output:

         Islam, and celebrated recent suicide bombings of

+Similarly, the command-line input:

+        $ grep -e "killed" -e "flight" chapter-2.txt

+Generates the output:

+        [Copy here]

 ### `grep -o`
+Maybe you want to only output the matched expression without the rest of the line.
+In this case, you will need to add `-o` before every expression.
+The command-line input:

+        $ grep -o "killed" chapter-1.txt

+Generates the output:

+        killed
+        killed
+        killed
+        killed
+        killed
+        killed
+        killed
+        killed

 ### `grep -n`
 ### `grep -m`
 #### Sources that Helped Inform this Blog: